andres-arias/andres-arias.github.io/_posts/2020-07-14-search-function.md

 ## Install Lunr.js

-Create a `js` directory on your Jekyll project (if you don't already have one) and create a new file named `lunr.js`.
+Create a `js` directory on your Jekyll project (if you don't already have one) and create a new file named `lunr.js` inside it.
 Paste the contents of [this snippet](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/js/lunr.js).

 ## Create the search page